chuanqisun/emoji-tale/README.md

 In the end, LLM will generate a poem based on users choices.

-Due to the cost of hosing LLMs, the poem generator feature is disabled from the backend.
+Due to the cost of hosing LLMs, and text to speech service, the poem generator feature is disabled from the backend.
 You will need to self-host a LLM for this to work.